Carbon Reduction Plan template for UK SMEs

 2. Baseline emissions footprint

 5. Carbon Reduction Projects, both completed and changes that you plan to make in the future.
-These may include environmental management measures, certification schemes or specific carbon reduction measures.

 6. Declaration and Sign Off by a director

-Carbon Reduction Plan template
+Carbon reduction plan template

-Creating a Carbon Reduction Plan (CRP) may seem like a daunting task for UK small businesses, but it can be broken down into manageable steps.
+Creating a Carbon Reduction Plan Template (CRP) may seem like a daunting task for UK small businesses, but it can be broken down into manageable steps.
 According to a survey by the British Chambers of Commerce, the average time taken by UK SMEs to complete a CRP is 2-4 weeks.
 However, tools like Gopher Zero’s can significantly reduce this time, making the process more efficient and achievable.

-Establishing Your Baseline Emissions Footprint
+1. Establish Your Baseline Emissions Footprint

 The foundation of a CRP is accurately measuring your current emissions.
 Start by collecting and analysing data on your energy use, business travel, and other relevant activities.
 The Department for Business, Energy & Industrial Strategy (BEIS) states that the average UK SME emits 2.5 tonnes of CO2e per employee annually.
 Use standardised emissions factors from the UK government’s Greenhouse Gas Conversion Factors repository to ensure accurate calculations.

-Calculating Scope 1 Emissions (Direct Emissions)
+• Calculate Scope 1 Emissions (Direct Emissions)

 Scope 1 emissions are direct emissions from sources owned or controlled by your business, such as fuel consumption in company-owned vehicles or on-site gas boilers.
 To calculate these emissions, use activity data and emission factors.
 Practical tips for data collection include using fuel card reports or energy bills.
 According to the Carbon Trust, Scope 1 emissions typically account for 20-30% of a UK SME’s total carbon footprint.

-Measuring Scope 2 Emissions (Indirect Emissions from Electricity)
+• Measure Scope 2 Emissions (Indirect Emissions from Electricity)

 Scope 2 emissions primarily come from purchased electricity.
 Use the location-based accounting method, which is most appropriate for UK small businesses, and source emission factors for UK grid electricity (418 gCO2/kWh in 2021, according to BEIS).
 Switching to a renewable energy tariff can significantly reduce Scope 2 emissions, potentially to zero if using a 100% renewable tariff with Renewable Energy Guarantees of Origin (REGO) certificates.

-Assessing Scope 3 Emissions (Other Indirect Emissions)
+• Assess Scope 3 Emissions (Other Indirect Emissions)

 Scope 3 emissions are indirect emissions that occur in your value chain, such as business travel, employee commuting, and purchased goods and services.
 While not all Scope 3 categories may be relevant, it’s important to consider key areas.
 Use spend-based or average-data methods to estimate these emissions.
 According to Global carbon disclosure charity CDP, Scope 3 emissions often account for more than 70% of a business’s carbon footprint.
 As an SME, your Scope 1 and Scope 2 emissions are key to unlocking powerful net zero progress for enterprise customers upstream looking at you to achieve their Scope 3 reduction targets.

-Setting Realistic Emission Reduction Targets
+2. Set Realistic Emission Targets

 Set achievable yet ambitious emission reduction targets aligned with the UK’s overall target of a 78% reduction in emissions by 2035 compared to 1990 levels.
 Typical reduction targets for UK SMEs range from a 30-50% reduction over 5-10 years, based on case studies from the SME Climate Hub.
 Consider applying the concept of Science-Based Targets to ensure your goals are in line with climate science.

-Identifying Carbon Reduction Projects and Initiatives
+3. Identify Projects and Initiatives

 • LED lighting upgrades, which can reduce lighting energy consumption by up to 80% (Carbon Trust)